The Pulsar Science Collaboratory: Multi-Epoch Scintillation Studies of Pulsars: Results

 An example dynamic and secondary spectrum can be seen in Figures \ref{202251_dyn_ex} and \ref{202251_sec_ex}, respectively.
 The scintillation arc observed in this pulsar exhibits asymmetry that may be periodic with Earth's orbit around the sun.
 In our first detected arc observation, the power in both arms is roughly symmetric, although the left arm does appear a bit brighter.
 Our second detected arc 138 days later has much more power in the left arm, although this dominance shifts to the right arm in our observation 23 days later, also remaining consistent in the next detection 22 days afterwards.
 These shifts in power along the left and right arms may be due to a refractive wedge along to LOS to this pulsar, with our slightly different view through the wedge as the Earth orbits the sun affecting which arm contains more power \citep{cordes_2006_refraction}.

-Although our arc curvature measurements match well with those made by \cite{stine_survey} at 1400 MHz, our dynamic spectra look completely different, with both our measured scintillation bandwidths and timescales being an order of magnitude smaller than theirs.
-While it is not entirely unexpected that our dynamic spectra and scintillation bandwidths are different, as our measurements and theirs constrain this pulsar's refractive timescale to with around 2$-$4 days and our observations were taken more than three years apart, an order-of-magnitude difference in both quantities is a bit surprising while maintaining the same arc curvature.This seems strongly indicative of two separate scattering screens along the LOS to this pulsar, making it highly analogous to the double-screen scenario in PSR B1508+55 found in \cite{sprenger}.
-That being said, the arcs we have detected exhibit considerably more asymmetry, substructure, and thickness, potentially indicating a less uniform scattering screen in our observations.
-Such transitions between diffuse and sharp arcs, as well as arcs that have no substructure to arcs with substructure, has been observed before, although the mechanism is not entirely understood \citep{stine_ionized}.
+Although our arc curvature measurements match well with those made by \cite{stine_survey} at 1400 MHz, as mentioned earlier, our dynamic spectra look completely different, with both our measured scintillation bandwidths and timescales being an order of magnitude smaller than theirs.
+While it is not entirely unexpected that our dynamic spectra and scintillation bandwidths are different, as our measurements and theirs constrain this pulsar's refractive timescale to within around 2$-$4 days, and our observations were taken more than three years apart, an order-of-magnitude difference in both quantities is a bit surprising while maintaining the same arc curvature.
+However, we also note that \cite{stine_survey} saw two scintillation arcs, and therefore two scattering screens, in their data, whereas we only see one of these arcs our in our observations.
+Taken together, this seems strongly indicative of the single scattering screen we observe dominating the scintillation pattern in our data, and the other of the two screens observed in \cite{stine_survey} dominating the scintillation pattern in their data.
+This makes the behavior along this LOS somewhat analogous to the double-screen scenario in PSR B1508+55 found in \cite{sprenger}.
+Additionally, unlike the arcs observed in \cite{stine_survey}, the arcs we observed also exhibit considerable asymmetry, substructure, and thickness, potentially indicating non-uniform scattering in at least one of the observed screens.

-\subsection{PSR J2313+4253}
+\subsubsection{PSR J2313+4253}